mgrsskls/blog/_posts/2019-08-15-an-easier-way-to-use-relative-units.md

 title: "An easier way to use relative units"
 ---

 Browsers nowadays perfectly zoom in and out when using `cmd`-`+` and `cmd`-`-`.
 Because of this, developers sometimes think that using relative units is actually not necessary.
-But as zooming that way only affects the current website, browsers also have a setting to change the default font size of the browser.
+But as zooming<!--more--> that way only affects the current website, browsers also have a setting to change the default font size of the browser.
 Unfortunately, this has no effect when using absolute units.
 That is why using relative units _is_ important.

 As in the beginning of my developer career it was still completely normal to use `px` for everything and getting Photoshop layouts with pixel measurements, I still think in pixels when developing.
 Of course, there are tools that help you with that: you can e.g. use `px` in your code base which becomes converted to `rem` when using a post- or pre-processor.